valist-io/valist-docs/docs/src/publishing.md

 git push
 ```

-The Valist CLI inside the Github Action will publish the artifacts to the corresponding name, and tag.
+The Valist CLI inside the Github Action will publish the artifacts to the corresponding `name`, and `tag`.